PIAA approves girls wrestling as a sanctioned high school varsity sport, in historic unanimous vote

 The long-anticipated sanctioning of girls wrestling as a varsity sport in Pennsylvania finally came to fruition Wednesday, when the Pennsylvania Interscholastic Athletic Association Board of Directors gave its unanimous approval.

-The way to official sanctioning was paved in February when Pennridge High School and Perkiomen Valley High School became the 100th and 101st schools to offer girls wrestling.
+The path to sanctioning was paved in February when Pennridge High School and Perkiomen Valley High School became the 100th and 101st schools to offer girls wrestling.

 The state's governing body of high sports requires a minimum of 100 schools to approve a sport before it can consider sanctioning a state championship.